saitoshi/CodingInterviewQuestions/README.md

 ## Problem - 32 Multiply Strings
 Given two non-negative integers **num1** and **num2** represented as strings, return the product of **num1** and **num2**, also represented as a string.
 <b>NOTE:</b>You must not use any built-in BigInteger library or convert the inputs to integers directly.

+## Problem - 34 3 Sum
+Given an integer array **nums**, return all the triplets such that i != j, i != k, and j != k and thre three sum that does equal to 0.